danielk0k/danielk0k/README.md

 <header>
   <h1>👋🏻 Hey there I'm Daniel</h1>
   <p>
     I’m currently studying <strong>Computer Science</strong> 🎓 at the <a href="https://nus.edu.sg/"><strong>National University of Singapore (NUS)</strong></a>.
 My interests lie in networking, distributed systems and web3.0, because I see the future where people are more connected than ever before, interfacing with tech and living better with tech.
+Working on some web development and software engineering projects at the moment!
   </p>
 </header>